tonysmith1sme/nanoem-R/README.md

 ![nanoem for macOS](docs/images/application/screen_v340_small.png)

-## What is the different between nanoem and nanoem-R?
+## What is the difference between nanoem and nanoem-R?
 nanoem-R fixed some [nanoem](https://github.com/hkrn/nanoem)'s lingering issues.

 Such as: